 When the glacial flood reaches the sea a tsunami-like phenomenon occurs and the sea bounces back and crashes onto the coastline.
 I always think about this when I visit this area, what extraordinary forces of nature there are at work here.
-I would not want to be anywhere close when this happens again.
+I would not want to be anywhere close when/if this happens again.

-But people have been close and witnessed this massive glacial flood.
+But people have been close by and witnessed this massive glacial flood.

 Kjartan Leifur Markússon (1895-1964), the father of the current owners of Hjörleifshöfði, lived on the promontory from 1895-1920.
 He was on top of Hjörleifshöfði on the day Katla erupted on the 12th of October 1918 and witnessed the roaring glacial flood passing Hjörleifshöfði at a great speed.